Job Market Paper

 [expand]

-Gatekeepers do not directly control agents but instead hold only veto power.
-They also have expertise and influence agents through communication.
-Their expertise helps agents’ decisions, while veto power disciplines those decisions.
-However, gatekeepers face a dilemma: transparent communication may let agents game standards.
+This paper studies how experts with veto power—gatekeeping experts—influence agents through communication.
+Their expertise informs agents’ decisions, while veto power provides discipline.
+Gatekeepers face a dilemma: transparent communication can invite gaming, while opacity wastes expertise.
 How can gatekeeping experts guide behavior without being gamed?
 Many economic settings feature this tradeoff, including bank stress tests, environmental regulations, and financial auditing.
-Using financial auditing as the primary example, I show that strategic vagueness is the key: by revealing just enough to prevent the manager from inflating the report, the auditor guides the manager while preserving her gatekeeping power.
+Using financial auditing as the primary setting, I show that strategic vagueness resolves this dilemma: by revealing just enough to prevent the manager from inflating the report, the auditor guides the manager while minimizing opportunities for manipulation.
 This theoretical lens provides a novel rationale for why auditors predominantly accept clients’ financial reports.
-Comparative statics reveals that greater gatekeeper independence or expertise sometimes dampens communication.
-This paper shows how communication and veto power make gatekeepers effective.
+Comparative statics reveal that greater gatekeeper independence or expertise sometimes dampens communication.
+This paper offers insights into why gatekeepers who lack direct control can still be effective.

 [/expand]